 If you’re considering The Story Intensive, please devour The Story Course page before you make your decision.
 Read all of the FAQs.
 Get a feel for the program because it’s the foundation of The Story Intensive (to which you’ll have lifetime access).

 Please note that The Story Intensive will be valuable even if you’ve started (or finished) The Story Course on your own already—or if you decide to take it first.
 If you already have The Story Course, the cost of it ($275) will be deducted from your tuition for The Story Intensive.

-The Story Intensive is for you if you have a deep desire to write—whether you’re already a competent writer or a beginner—but feel as though there’s a thick glass wall separating you from the creative writing work you need to do.
+The Story Intensive is for you if you have a deep desire to write, but feel as though there’s a thick glass wall separating you from your vibrant, creative flow state.

 It’s also for you if you find it hard to write alone.
-The Story Intensive helps you recognize that your writing is truly important, and it gets you to make your writing a priority.
+The Story Intensive helps you feel that your writing is truly important, and rewards you when make your writing a priority.
 It helps change your thoughts, so you begin to feel moved to finish what you started, with more ease and love.

 Generosity is an important component of any class.
 But in a writing class where so much can be at stake, generosity to others—as well as to ourselves—is so important.
 This is the magic ingredient that will help you get the most out of this online writing experience.

 The course is robust, and the assignments suitable for both advanced and beginner writers.
 All writers are welcome.

 In this video, I talk a bit about why The Story Intensive is so good for beginners: